hans-thomas/alicia/README.md

 - upload pictures and videos and files
 - store external links
 - HLS support
-- collect file's details
+- collect file details

 ## configuration

-- `base folder` : is a place that Alicia stores all files and directories.
+- `base` : is a place that Alicia stores all files and directories.
 - `temp` : the temp is an address of a temporary folder that files stores there before classification and optimization applies. (set `false` to disable this feature)
 - `classification` : Alicia let you determine how to classify your files.
 - `extensions` : you can define your allowed file extensions base on file types.
 - `sizes` : specifies the valid size of files based on their types.
-- `validation` : Alicia validates the files, but you can add more validations rule.
+- `validation` : Alicia validates the files, but you can add more validation rules.
-- `optimization` : optimizes pictures and videos by default, however you can enable/disable the optimization for each file's type
+- `optimization` : optimizes pictures and videos by default, however you can enable/disable the optimization for each file type
 - `naming` : there are several drivers to determine that how to generate files name
-- `link` : you can customize file's download link.
+- `link` : you can customize download link.

 > notice: you should not add or remove any parameter